 It’s hard to give away too much information.
 Really.
 Let’s look at the lawn care example again.
 No matter how much information you give clients, the chances that they are then going to actually DO the lawn care work themselves?
 Pretty slim.

 But what if your product or service is information or knowledge?
 Like, what if you’re teaching people how to write an awesome email sequence and you also write awesome email sequences for money?

 Well, writing an awesome email sequence takes time and skill.
 Most online business owners have a LOT of work to do.
 Some people will read this post, download the guide that goes with it, use the information in the email sequence that follows, and write a killer sequence.

-That is AWESOME, and that is the GOAL of this post and the download and the email sequence: to provide value.
+That is AWESOME, and that is the GOAL of this post: to provide value.

 Can We Get to the How Do I Write an Email Sequence Part?